jacobhepkema/scover/README.md

 ### Profile

 `-profile`
 Choose a specified profile configuration from the `/conf` directory.
-Options:
+These profiles are included in the `nextflow.config` file; if you are adding an option don't forget to add it to `nextflow.config`.
+Options currently include:

 * `-profile lsf_gpu` will run using the [Platform LSF](https://en.wikipedia.org/wiki/Platform_LSF) scheduler using GPUs.
 This might require some editing of the `conf/lsf_gpu.conf` file to be compatible with GPU queues on your LSF setup.
 See [this page](https://www.nextflow.io/docs/latest/executor.html) for more information on how to specify executors.
 * `-profile lsf_cpu` will run using the [Platform LSF](https://en.wikipedia.org/wiki/Platform_LSF) scheduler using CPUs.
 This might require some editing of the `conf/lsf_cpu.conf` file to be compatible with your LSF setup.
 See [this page](https://www.nextflow.io/docs/latest/executor.html) for more information on how to specify executors.